 - And I'm also on Twitter!
 I used to be on @realdeadpool, but now I'm on the much more clear @Deadpool.
 Follow me, you know you want to!

-- LEGO has now chosen to immortalize my wonderful likeness in plastic.
+- In 2012, LEGO immortalized my wonderful likeness in plastic.
 Buy me up, people!
-And if you're so poor that you can't afford me in beautiful plastic form, don't worry, for I'll be making an appearance in my LEGO form on the videogame LEGO Marvel Super Heroes and I'll be playable too!
+And if you're so poor that you can't afford me in beautiful plastic form, don't worry, for I make an appearance in my LEGO form on the videogame LEGO Marvel Super Heroes and I'm playable too!
 (But only after you complete all the side missions I narrate!)
-So, time to save money people, those 7th generation consoles aren't cheap (and while you are at it, buy my LEGO figure too, pretty please...).
+Sadly, LEGO "retired" the set I came in making me even more rare and expensive.

 - And now I have my own game!
 And it's all about me!
 Mankind, you're welcome.
 And if there's still one person on earth who apparently hates quality products and is undecided whether to buy it or not, here's my launch trailer.

 - After watching it, I'm sure you're desperate to get it, right?
 I know, I'm awesome like that, but I bet that awesome dubstep helped to seal the deal too.

 - Of course, that still wasn't enough for me, so I offered myself up as a prize in Marvel: Avengers Alliance.
 Yes, I'm so good, everyone has to compete for my hand in... fighting the bad guys!
 Those who ended up NOT getting me... well there's one thing to do...
 MONEY, BITCHES!
 (Or just farm CP up, if you're that patient type...)

 - And now I'm on LittleBigPlanet 2 too!
 Well, my uniform actually, for those Sackboy thingies...
 But hey, at least it's guaranteed to make 'em look at least 115% more awesome!